 ESOs work with you, your school and Social Worker to make sure you are getting the most out of your education.
 They attend meetings where your progress in school is talked about and work with you if you need extra help with your learning.
 They can help you have your voice heard, especially if things aren't going the way you'd like them to at school.

 FELOs work with your foster carers and other people involved with your learning to help you do your best at school.
 They provide resources and support so you can get the most out of your learning.

 EWOs check that you are going to school as much as you possibly can and try to help if there are reasons why your attendance is lower.
 They work with you to make sure you are going to school regularly so you get the most out of your education.

 Business Support Officers and Assistants work in our offices to support the other staff, arrange special funding and tuition as well as lots of other things that help the team to run smoothly.

 Every school must have a Designated Teacher – and they should make sure that you know exactly who they are and how they can help you when you are at school.
 This may not be your class teacher.
 This could be help with some of your learning in class or as someone who can listen to you and offer advice.
 Some Children In Care don’t want to stand out and Designated Teachers have training to help them understand these sorts of issues.

 Your Personal Education Plan or PEP is all about how you are doing at school.
 It should be a way of helping you achieve your goals and make the most of the opportunities you have in school.
-You will have a meeting for this when you come into care and then twice a year from then on.
+You will have a meeting for this when you come into care and then three times a year from then on.